-#901Grammys: Get to know the 2020 Grammy nominees with Mid-South roots
+#901Grammys: The 2020 Grammy nominees with Mid-South roots

 MEMPHIS, Tenn. — The Mid-South has been a hotspot for blues, rock, roots, gospel, hip-hop and soul for decades, and several nominees in this year’s Grammy Awards have deep roots in Memphis and the Mississippi Delta.

-WREG has a special show airing at 6:30 Jan.
+WREG aired a special show Jan.
 25 to introduce you to our local nominees.
 You can find more information about them below.
 Don’t forget to take our Grammy quiz.

 The 2020 Grammy Awards air at 7 p.m.
 Jan.
 26 News Channel 3.